YichengDWu/Sophon.jl/README.md

 | ![](assets/allen.png)     | ![](assets/Schrödinger.png)                 | ![](assets/Lshape.png)                |    ![](assets/sod.png)     |
 | [Allen-Cahn Equation](https://yichengdwu.github.io/Sophon.jl/dev/tutorials/allen_cahn/) | [Schrödinger Equation](https://yichengdwu.github.io/Sophon.jl/dev/tutorials/Schr%C3%B6dingerEquation/) | [L-shaped Domain](https://yichengdwu.github.io/Sophon.jl/dev/tutorials/L_shape/) | [SOD Shock Tube](https://yichengdwu.github.io/Sophon.jl/dev/tutorials/sod/) |

+## 🏠 Stable & Mature Framework

+The current version is highly stable and you can confidently use it for your projects.
+In the immediate future, we will **not** be introducing new features to the framework.
+Our focus is on maintaining its stability and robustness, ensuring that it stands resilient in various use-cases and scenarios.

+We're here to help you with any issues or challenges you might encounter.
+Feel free to reach out!

 ## Related Libraries

 - [NeuralPDE](https://github.com/SciML/NeuralPDE.jl)